 - Lisa Bird-Wilson on the role of art in reconciliation

-- Saskatoon's Lisa Bird-Wilson uses poetry to explore residential school experience
+- Saskatoon's Lisa Bird-Wilson uses poetry to explore the experience of residential school

 Other books by Lisa Bird-Wilson